k0lp0na/PolyDWM/README.md

 > [!Caution]
-> a recent update decided to break polybar-dwm-git(aur) so the entire setup just died :)
+> a recent update decided to break polybar-dwm-git(aur) so the entire setup just died aka no workspace module :)

 # SHOWCASE